 Yam is suitable for all age groups.
-This vegetable is good for diabetic patients.
+Suran is also good for diabetic patients.
 The yellow-pink flesh is highly nutritive and tasty.
 It has the same size as football and weighs up to 30 lbs.

 Where is it grown?

 This veggie is fibrous in nature and is mostly grown in Bihar, West Bengal, Andhra Pradesh, Karnataka, and Odisha.
-In Hindi, Elephant foot yam is called ‘oal’, in Tamil it is called ‘Senai kizhangu’, in Telugu it is known as ‘Pulla ganda’ and ‘Oluo’ in Oriya.
-Not only in India this yam is popular in many countries ahead.
+In Hindi, it is called ‘oal’, in Tamil it is called ‘Senai kizhangu’, in Telugu it is known as ‘Pulla ganda’ and ‘Oluo’ in Oriya.
+Not only in India this yam is popular in many countries abroad.

 Recipes of Elephant foot yam:

-Elephant’s foot yam is meant to prepare in many varieties like; Gravy curries, chutneys, bharta, finger sticks, pickles, French fries etc. It is also prepared as curries or soups.
+Elephant’s foot yam is prepared in many varieties like; Gravy curries, chutneys, bharta, finger sticks, pickles, French fries etc. It is also prepared as curries or soups.

 In Hindu culture, there is a ritual of eating yam recipe on Diwali festival.
 The fresh yam is very yummy yet very itching in nature.
 By eating this, your throat and mouth can itch a lot.

-To avoid the itching some sour ingredient like Amchoor powder or lemon is used while preparing.
-Elephant’s foot yam has a very cooling effect; so it should not be consumed by those suffering from respiratory ailment like Asthma or sinus allergy.
+To avoid the itching some sour ingredient like Amchoor powder or lemon is used while preparing it.
+Elephant’s foot yam has a very cooling effect; so it should not be consumed by those suffering from a respiratory ailment like asthma or sinus allergy.